 We currently support aging residents locally through updating their homes with modifications such as ramps, lifts and grab bars.
 We are looking at ways to further support homeowners as they age in place, particularly in making modifications to our Homeownership and Home Repair Programs.

 Part of our community outreach activities (to help spread the word about our Repair Program) included partnering with the Harford and Cecil counties’ libraries.
 We gave a series of presentations to the public on “Aging in the Community.”
 During those sessions, we distributed HomeFit Guides provided to us from the AARP.
 We also formed a partnership with Maryland Relay, Getting There Ride Share, and Christmas In April so they could present information about their programs and distribute their materials at our sessions.

 In June 2016, we invited representatives from health care organizations, faith-based entities, Office on Aging, volunteer repair groups, etc., to meet with us to see if there were things we could do better together, and to strengthen our relationships with these important contacts.
-Most recently, in July 2019 we gave a presentation at the Cecil County Providers Roundtable meeting to give an update about our Repair Program and about the most recent grant funding we received to help low-income seniors — the CAPABLE Program (see below).

 More Aging In Place Resources

 Recognizes the stability that older residents bring to their communities and Habitat’s work to revitalize neighborhoods.
 Many local Habitats now have programs specifically aimed at helping people stay in their homes as they age.
 Check to see if your local Habitat does.

 Offer practical resources to help people remain in their home as they age, including a guide on how to make your home fit for all ages.
 AARP Foundation and Habitat for Humanity International have been sponsoring gatherings around the country where local Habitats can learn how to better partner with older homeowners.

 Connects older people and their families to community-based services and resources.